redis-developer/redis-polygon-search-weather-demo/README.md

 * `forecast.weather`: `TEXT` (full text search)
 * `forecast.visibility`: `TEXT` (full text search)

-The front end doesn't currently allow for searching by anythine other than `boundaries` but we've indexed the other fields in case we want to use them in future.
+The front end doesn't currently allow for searching by anything other than `boundaries` but we've indexed the other fields in case we want to use them in future.

 Note that the order of creating the index and loading the documents doesn't matter.
 In this example, we're creating the index first but it could be done the other way around.
 The Search capability of Redis Stack will index documents for us from the moment the index is created, then track changes in the indexed area of the keyspace.
 It automatically adds, updates and deletes index entries as changes occur to tracked documents.